makersacademy/chitter-challenge/README.md

 If you don't set up your database like it says in the instructions then DataMapper will just use your default database.
 Probably not desirable.

+Would it be better to use Rake to set up the database(s)?